eeshagoyal/Audio-Box/README.md

 ## Tests

-The app has been tested on Firefox, Chrome, Safari Automated Tests will be added soon.
+	The app has been tested on Firefox, Chrome, Safari.
+	Automated Tests will be added soon.